jaspersim/jaspersim.github.io/_pages/publications.md

 Sim, J. H. (2019).
 “But you don’t sound Malay!”
 Language dominance and variation in the accents of English-Malay bilinguals in Singapore. _English World-Wide_, 40(1), 79–108. [[paper]](https://www.jbe-platform.com/content/journals/10.1075/eww.00023.sim) <br /> [[accepted manuscript]](https://www.researchgate.net/publication/330792385_But_you_don't_sound_Malay_Language_dominance_and_variation_in_the_accents_of_English-Malay_bilinguals_in_Singapore)

+Sim, J. H. (2015).
+Language dominance and accent variation: a phonetic study of two groups of educated Malay speakers of Singapore English.
+Unpublished MPhil thesis.
+University of Cambridge.

 Sim, J. H. (2014).
 A Feature-based Study of English Trainee Teachers' Treatment of Singapore English. _Reinvention: An International Journal of Undergraduate Research_, 7(1). [[paper]](http://www.warwick.ac.uk/reinventionjournal/archive/volume7issue1/hong)